Malibu beaches manage to miss the Honor Roll and Beach Bummer list

 Santa Monica Pier and Mother’s Beach were included on the list of most polluted water in California, as determined on the annual Beach Report Card released by the environmental nonprofit Heal the Bay.
 Luckily, Malibu’s beaches managed to miss the Bummer List as well as the Honor Roll.

 On Wednesday, July 17, Heal the Bay, the West Coast’s most comprehensive water quality data analysis released its annual Beach Report Card.
-And now, on its 34th year, the group has started documenting the rivers in LA County for six years.
+Now on its 34th year, the group has also documented the rivers in LA County for six years.

 The good news is that nearly 90 percent of monitored California beaches received A or B water-quality grades for the dry-weather summer months.
 That figure is close to the state’s 10-year summer average, but does mark a 6 percent drop from our last Report Card.